-This book demonstrates how interpreting abstract inequalities can optimise engineering design processes, with applications in mechanical engineering, materials science, electrical engineering, reliability engineering and risk management.
+This book introduces a new method based on algebraic inequalities for optimising engineering systems and processes, with applications in mechanical engineering, materials science, electrical engineering, reliability engineering, risk management and operational research.

-Including example problems and solutions, alongside exemplar MATLAB code, this book will be of interest to engineers and students in the field of optimisation, engineering design, reliability engineering and risk management.
+With the presented various examples and solutions, this book will be of interest to engineers, students and researchers in the field of optimisation, engineering design, reliability engineering, risk management and operational research.

 Table of Contents

 Chapter 1 Fundamental Approaches in Modelling Real Systems and Processes by Using Algebraic Inequalities.
 The Principle of Non-contradiction for Algebraic Inequalities